-Payment of the award amount is subject to compliance with the award terms and conditions, including Article 12, Allowable Costs, Article 13, Payments, Article 15, Project Reporting Requirement, Article 33, Price Reduction for Defective Cost or Pricing Data, and NSF's acceptance of the reports submitted by the awardee under Article 15.
+Payment of the award amount is subject to compliance with the award terms and conditions, including Article Allowable Costs, Article Payments, Article Project Reporting Requirement, Article Price

+Reduction for Defective Cost or Pricing Data, and NSF's acceptance of the reports submitted by the awardee under Article Project Reporting Requirements.
 On the basis of its review of these reports and/or other pertinent information, NSF reserves the right to modify the payment schedule or suspend or terminate the award, if NSF determines that such action is appropriate.
 If estimated total expenditures are less than the award amount (less the small business fee), the awardee shall contact NSF to renegotiate the scope of this award.
 Similarly, if the awardee expects that the full scope of work will be completed at a total cost less than the award amount (less the small business fee), it is the obligation of the awardee to promptly notify NSF.

-2. Awardee Responsibilities and Compliance with Federal Requirements
+2. Awardee Responsibilities and Compliance with Federal Requirements a.

-- a.
 The awardee has full responsibility for the conduct of the project or activity supported under this award and for adherence to the award conditions.
 Although the awardee is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the awardee's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.
-The awardee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) Part 689; or (2) any significant problems relating to the administrative or financial aspects of the award. - b.
+The awardee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) Part 689; or (2) any significant problems relating to the administrative or financial aspects of the award.

+b.
 The requirements of this award are contained in these SBIR/STTR Phase II Cooperative Agreement Financial & Administrative Terms and Conditions unless otherwise specified in the award notice.
-The applicable Federal administrative standards are incorporated by reference and are contained in 2 CFR § 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) Subparts A through D. 2 CFR § 200 Subparts A through D also apply to commercial organizations, including small businesses.
-These SBIR/STTR Phase II Cooperative Agreement Financial & Administrative Terms and Conditions (SBIR/STTR-II-CA-FATC) serve as the Foundation's implementation of 2 CFR § 200.
-If the CA-FATC is silent on a specific area covered by 2 CFR § 200, the requirements specified in 2 CFR § 200 must be followed. - c.
+The applicable Federal administrative standards are incorporated by reference and are contained in 2 CFR §200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) Subparts A through D. 2 CFR §200 Subparts A through D also apply to commercial organizations, including small businesses.
+These SBIR/STTR Phase II Cooperative Agreement Financial & Administrative Terms and Conditions (SBIR/STTR-II-CA-FATC) serve as the Foundation's implementation of 2 CFR §200.

+c.
 By acceptance of this award, the awardee agrees to comply with the applicable Federal requirements and to the prudent management of all expenditures and actions affecting the award, including the monitoring of subrecipients (if applicable).
-Specific guidance on subrecipient monitoring and management can be found in 2 CFR § 200.331.
-A listing of National Policy Requirements that awardees must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp. - d.
+Specific guidance on subrecipient monitoring and management can be found in 2 CFR §200.331.
+A listing of National Policy Requirements the awardees must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.

+d.
 Documentation for each expenditure or action affecting this award must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
-Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project and that the proposed action: - 1. is consistent with award terms and conditions; - 2. is consistent with NSF and awardee policies; - 3. represents effective utilization of resources; and - 4. does not constitute a project change which requires NSF prior written approval (see Article 8).
+Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project and that the proposed action:

+- 1. is consistent with the award terms and conditions; - 2. is consistent with NSF and awardee policies; - 3. represents effective utilization of resources; and - 4. does not constitute a project change which requires NSF prior written approval (see Article Project Changes).

-Nothing in this article shall be construed to require administrative reviews or documentation that duplicates those already required by existing organizational systems or by applicable Federal standards, e.g., 2 CFR § 200.
+Nothing in this article shall be construed to require administrative reviews or documentation that duplicates those already required by existing organizational systems or by applicable Federal standards, e.g., 2 CFR §200.